elvindesouza/elvindesouza.github.io/src/about/about.md

 _3 years of experience_

-- scripting and automation using the standard library(with **re** , **shutil**, **os**, **pathlib**,etc.) along with the plethora of amazing libraries available like **selenium**, and **requests**
+- scripting and automation, using the standard library(with **re** , **shutil**, **os**, **pathlib**,etc.) along with the plethora of amazing libraries available like **selenium**, and **requests**

 - web development with **Django**, **database APIs**(MySQL,SQLite)

+- [secure Python development ](../security/AppSec/secure_coding_python.md) using unit tests, running code linters, type checkers on projects to check for undetected issues, security tools like [Prospector](../security/AppSec/secure_coding_python.md#Prospector) and [Bandit](../security/AppSec/secure_coding_python.md#Bandit) to find vulnerabilities and possible flaws

-- extensible module/library development following the PEP8 python style guide, conforming to the guidelines on project structure, naming conventions, docstrings, commit messages, unit tests, and running code linters and type checking on projects to check for vulnerabilities and possible flaws
+- extensible module/library development following the PEP8 python style guide, conforming to the guidelines on project structure and layout, naming conventions, docstrings, type hints, commit messages, etc.

 - experience with AI/ML and data visualization-processing libraries like **openCV**, **matplotlib**, **numpy**, **pandas**, **scikit-learn**, etc.